What is agile working

 Scrum

-The most common method of agile working was named "Scrum" ("scrum") after a term from the sport of rugby.
+The most common method of agile working was named after a term from rugby, "Scrum" ("scrum").
 80 percent of all companies in Germany that have agile teams work according to the Scrum methodology.

 • Within the team, the "Product Owner" is responsible for prioritizing tasks, evaluating task completion and the required resources.

-• The "Scrum Master", the manager of an agile team organized according to the Scrum method, ensures compliance with the team rules and is also the coach of the Product Owner and the other team members.
+• The "Scrum Master", the manager of an agile team organized according to the Scrum method, ensures compliance with the team rules and is also a coach for the Product Owner and the other team members.

 • Both the Product Owner and Scrum Master have influence over the team due to their expertise.
 However, neither functionary has a superior function vis-à-vis the other team members.